1. Remove any shovels, brooms, or other materials from the corners near the tracks.

 4. Check the balance on the door

 Starting with the door in the down position, pull the release cord on the garage door opener and make sure it is dis-engaged from the door.
 Being careful not to get your fingers caught, operate the door by hand.
 Bring it up to waist level.
-If it drops hard, or flies up, it needs adjustment and you need to call for a service.
+If it drops hard, or flies up, it needs adjustment and you need to call The Door Doctor for to service the door.
 Your garage door opener will wear out much quicker with a door that is out of balance.

 5. Check the kickback force